HA Cowboy Up 5405Previous Page

 [ AMF-CAF-D2F-DDF-M1F-NHF-OHF-OSF ]

-The Number 1 sire of progeny registered by the American Angus Association in 2019 that ranked Number 3 in 2018, Cowboy progeny have been popular with all who have them.
+The Number 1 sire of progeny registered by the American Angus Association in FY2019 that ranked Number 3 in FY2018 and Number 8 in FY2020, Cowboy Up progeny have been popular with all who have them.

 Cowboy Up was the sensation of the spring 2016 bull sale season when two-thirds interest of him sold for $350,000, and at the 2017 Bases Loaded Sale, a 10% semen interest of him sold for $120,000 to make him one of the most valuable living Angus sires with a full sister heifer calf pregnancy to Cowboy Up selling for $50,000 to top that division of that very elite Angus sale.